Brad Pitt Reunites With Old Friends Angelina Jolie Shunned Him From Amid Divorce

 Of course, since Angie’s divorce filing in September, Brad Pitt has more or less tried to get back in touch with those he has shunned in favor of his marriage to Jolie, and from what insiders have gathered, Brad has been welcomed with open arms.

 Those closest to Brad Pitt understand his struggle and his grief dealing with the aftermath of going through a public divorce that even the actor didn’t see coming.
-As previously revealed, Pit was not even aware of the fact that Angelina had plans to divorce him, and he certainly didn’t expect her to fight for full custody of all six children.
+As previously revealed, Pitt was not even aware of the fact that Angelina had plans to divorce him, and he certainly didn’t expect her to fight for full custody of all six children.

 Brad is grateful for those that have supported him despite his sudden absence in their lives.
 Old friends that he was very close to prior to Angelina Jolie’s alleged demands to have them cut off are still supporting Brad Pitt; they are just happy that their good pal is back in contact with them.